Lindurion/closure-pro-build/README.md

 #### Required ####

-- **rootSrcDir**: Path to root source directory, which all project Soy and Closure-namespaced JS files should be under.
 - **cssModules**: JS Object map from module name (determines output CSS filename) to an object with these properties:
   - **description**: String that describes the module (for documentation).
   - **closureInputFiles**: (If any) List of GSS or CSS files that should be compiled & minified (including CSS class renaming) using the Closure Stylesheets compiler.
 Any CSS classes from these files should be accessed via `goog.getCssName('theClassName')` in JS or `{css theClassName}` in Soy.